anitan11/assignment2/ex52/ex52-web/readme.txt

 Author: Anita Ruud Nilsen
 Contact: anitarn5@gmail.com

-This file is placed in this directory because I thought it was a good logical position.
+I asked where to put this file, but got no answer.
+So I put this file in this directory because I thought it was a good logical position.

 An university assignment - Assignment 2